Rabbival/bevy_play_card/docs/using_the_crate.md

   ));
   ```
 Cards are named automatically by the [card_namer](src/cards/card_namer.rs).
+When the `Card` component is removed from an entity, it's automatically removed from it's owner line if it had any.

 ### Spawning [Card Lines](src/cards/card_lines/card_line.rs)
 Cards can live on a card line, that'll allow you to reorder them and keep them neatly organized.